 Even a toothbrush bristle is too big to reach inside a groove in the tooth (magnified).

-A sealant is a plastic material that is usually applied to the chewing surfaces of the back teeth – premolars and molars.
-This plastic resin bonds into the depressions and grooves (pits and fissures) of the chewing surfaces of back teeth.
-The sealant acts as a barrier, protecting enamel from plaque and acids.
+A dental sealant is a plastic material (resin) applied to the chewing surfaces of the back teeth.
+The sealant material flows into the pits and grooves in the teeth.
+The sealant acts as a barrier, protecting enamel by sealing out plaque, bacteria, and food.

 How long do sealants last?